Antisemitism in Venezuela: Other antisemitic incidents

-On November 28, 2012, in Mérida, a variety of anti-Semitic imagery, including swastikas, was found painted throughout the city.
+On November 28, 2012, in Mérida, a variety of antisemitic imagery, including swastikas, was found painted throughout the city.

-In 2013, over 4000 anti-semitic incidents occurred in Venezuela according to Venezuela's main Jewish organization, CAIV.
+In 2013, over 4,000 antisemitic incidents occurred in Venezuela according to Venezuela's main Jewish organization, CAIV.
 Throughout the 2013 presidential campaign one of the two leading candidates, Maduro, continued a use of anti-American rhetoric ad motifs similar to those used by Chávez in the past.
-In this vein, he accused his opponent, Capriles, of being supported by the power of “Zionist capitalism.”
-Maduro claimed that Capriles acted against the interests of Venezuela, in favor of Israel, and on behalf of the “Jewish Lobby."
+In this vein, he accused his opponent, Capriles, of being supported by the power of "Zionist capitalism."
+Maduro claimed that Capriles acted against the interests of Venezuela, in favor of Israel, and on behalf of the "Jewish Lobby."
 During this time there were also frequent references to Capriles' Jewish roots in an effort to harm his campaign.

-On December 30, 2014, individuals sprayed anti-Semitic graffiti on the AIV del Este Sephardic synagogue in Caracas.
+On December 30, 2014, individuals sprayed antisemitic graffiti on the AIV del Este Sephardic synagogue in Caracas.
 The graffiti included a swastika and a Celtic cross, symbols used by neo-Nazi organizations.
 The number "6,000,000", the number of Jews killed during the Holocaust, was also written with question marks.
 The Anti-Defamation League condemned the actions and reminded President Nicolas Maduro along with his government that he was "responsible for the safety and well-being of Venezuela’s Jewish community".

+In May 2017, in light of big anti government protests, Maduro compared his government to the Jews during the Holocaust.
+He stated during a cabinet meeting "We are the new Jews of the 21th century that Hitler pursued," he then carried on saying "We don't carry the yellow Star of David, we carry red hearts that are filled with the desire to fight for human dignity.
+And we are going to defeat them, these 21th century Nazis."
+Furthermore, Diosdado Cabello, the former speaker of Venezuelas parliament as well as an ally of Maduro, compared the processions of the protestors to the Kristallnacht on his popular TV show.
+Leaders of CAIV, which is the parent organization for Venezuelan jewry condemned the usage of the Holocaust for political objectives.
+Dina Siegel Vann, director of the American Jewish Committees Latino and Latin American affairs, also denounced the fact that Maduro had used the Holocaust to safeguard himself and his regime while assailing and slandering the opposition.